Geothermal Reserves

 Do I need to book in advance?

-Booking ahead is recommended, particularly in summer and for the boat cruise which has limited capacity per session.
+Booking ahead is recommended, especially in summer and for the boat cruise which has limited capacity.